Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Interference Prediction

-Table~\ref{tab:Scenarios} shows three combinations of parameter values to be used in this paper.
-The first setup yields a highly correlated interference, the second a moderate correlation, and the third a low correlation.
-These setups are used to illustrate some design steps and to assess the performance of the interference predictor.
+Similar to the characterization of channels, one can define the interference coherence time $\tau_c$ to be the lag until the correlation of interference is smaller than a threshold~$\theta$~\cite{schilcher18:cohertime}, i.e., $\tau_c = {\rm min}\{\tau \in \N \ | \ \rho(\tau)\leq \theta\}$.
+In contrast to the channel coherence time, there are scenarios for which the interference correlation does not reach zero~\cite{schilcher18:cohertime}.
+To account for this, we set $\theta = 0.25$ as the threshold, which is reached by all scenarios in this article.
+Table~\ref{tab:Scenarios} shows three combinations of parameter values to be used to yield a high, a moderate, and a low correlation.
+The interference correlation for these setups is shown in Fig.~\ref{Fig:Interf_correl}.
+These setups are used to illustrate some design steps and assess the performance of the~predictor.

-Fig.~\ref{Fig:Interference_traces} illustrates the impact of different correlation sources for the overall interference.
-The upper plot shows the interference resulting from a time-varying channel (node mobility) and time-varying traffic.
-The lower plot shows the interference resulting from a time-varying channel only, with all nodes transmitting all the time.
-The visible differences between the traces in this example highlight the limitations of channel prediction in an interference-dominated system.
+Fig.~\ref{Fig:Interference_traces} illustrates the impact of different correlation sources on the overall interference.
+The upper plot shows the interference resulting from time-varying traffic over a time-varying channel.
+The lower plot shows the interference if all nodes transmit all the time over the same time-varying channel.
+The differences are visible and underline the limitations of channel prediction in an interference-dominated system.

-We now explain the design of an interference predictor that harnesses the knowledge of the correlation expression \eqref{eq:AutocorrFunction} and is practically feasible in a sense that nodes can implement the predictor with limited computational resources and without additional signaling overhead.
+We design an interference predictor based on the Kalman filter that harnesses the knowledge of the correlation \eqref{eq:AutocorrFunction} and is practically feasible in a sense that nodes can implement it with limited computational resources and without additional signaling.
+The interference in \eqref{eq:interf_def} is a nonlinear function of the considered sources of temporal correlation.
+Nonlinear approaches, like the extended or unscented Kalman filter, would be a natural choice for deriving an interference predictor.
+However, aiming at a predictor for resource constrained devices, we leave the use of nonlinear filters for future~work.